abinit/abinit/doc/tutorial/eph4isotc.md

 Executing MacOSx open command: open -a vesta --args   /Users/gmatteo/git_repos/abinit_rmms/_build/tests/.xsf
 ```

-that produces:

-![](eph4isotc_assets/MgB2_structure.png)

 !!! tip

-    Other visualizers are supported see `abiview.py structure --help`
+    Other visualizers are supported, see `abiview.py structure --help` but Abipy assumes these
+    tools are already installed and available in $PATH.
-    The same command supports also output files in netcdf format e.g. GSR.nc.
+    The same command can be used with ABINIT input files as well as output files
+    in netcdf format e.g. GSR.nc.

-MgB$_2$ crystallizes in the so-called AlB$_2$ [prototype structure](http://aflow.org/prototype-encyclopedia/AB2_hP3_191_a_d)
+MgB$_2$ crystallizes in the so-called [AlB$_2$ prototype structure](http://aflow.org/prototype-encyclopedia/AB2_hP3_191_a_d)
-with Boron atoms forming graphite-like (honeycomb) layers separated by layers of Mg atoms
+with Boron atoms forming graphite-like (honeycomb) layers separated by layers of Mg atoms.
 This structure may be regarded as that of completely intercalated graphite with C replaced by B.
 Note also that MgB$_2$ is formally isoelectronic to graphite hence
-electronic properties of MgB$_2$ are expected to have some similarity to those
+its band disperions is expected to show some similarity to that
 of graphite and graphite intercalation compounds.

+![](eph4isotc_assets/MgB2_structure.png)

 Now we use the |abiopen| script to plot the electronic bands stored in the GSR file produced
 by the NSCF calculation (the second task of the first Work i.e. *w0/t1*):